z-trippete/laravel-oidc-auth/README.md

 ## Usage

-Publish config with artisan command `vender:publish` for provider `LaravelOIDCAuth\OIDCAuthServiceProvider`, and fill it.
+Publish config with artisan command `vendor:publish` for provider `LaravelOIDCAuth\OIDCAuthServiceProvider`, and fill it.

 Use `LaravelOIDCAuth\Authenticate` as auth middleware to redirect directly to OIDC login automatically.